Extension theory approach in the stability of the standing waves for the NLS equation with point interactions on a star graph: Preliminaries

-\begin{remark} Note that vector $\mathbf{\Phi}_m^\alpha=(\varphi^\alpha_{m,j})_{j=1}^N$ has $m$ \textit{bumps} and $N-m$ \textit{tails}.
+\begin{remark} \rm $(i)$ Note that in the case $\alpha<0$ vector $\mathbf{\Phi}_m^\alpha=(\varphi^\alpha_{m,j})_{j=1}^N$ has $m$ \textit{bumps} and $N-m$ \textit{tails}.
 It is easily seen that $\mathbf{\Phi}^{\alpha}_0$ is the \textit{N-tail profile}.
 Moreover, the $N$-tail profile is the only symmetric (i.e. invariant under permutations of the edges) solution of equation \eqref{H_alpha}.
-In the case $N=5$ we have three types of profiles: a \textit{5-tail profile}, a \textit{4-tail/1-bump profile} and a \textit{3-tail/2-bump profile}.
-They are demonstrated on Figure 4 (from the left to the right). \end{remark}
+In the case $N=5$ we have three types of profiles: \textit{5-tail profile}, \textit{4-tail/1-bump profile} and \textit{3-tail/2-bump profile}.
+They are demonstrated on Figure 1 (from the left to the right).